KrestianinS/KrestianinS/README.md

 <div align="center">

-# 👋 Hi, my name is Igor
+# 👋 Hi, my name is Nikita

 ### Student of the Polar State University